 At last, we made it to the beach for some fun in the sun!
 Clifford dropped us off at Arashi Beach with snorkels and said he would return in an hour.
 So, we had some time alone to walk along the sand and wade into the Caribbean Sea.
 This beach is beautiful but rocky and the waves are strong.
 It’s not the best for snorkeling in shallow water.
 If you have small children, consider bringing water shoes to protect their feet and water wings to help them float.
 Palapas on the beach are free, and beach chairs are available for a fee.
 Don’t forget to bring your own towels.
 There is a snack shack here, with bathrooms and showers available for $1.
 Our hour went quick, and Clifford returned right on schedule to take us back to the cruise ship.
 All in all, we had a great, fast-paced day in Aruba!

 About This ShoreTrips Excursion

 If you would like to book this exact Aruba excursion, visit ShoreTrips.
 It’s only $65 per adult and $46 per child age 12 and under.
-This includes roundtrip transportation from the cruise terminal (no taxi required), two bottles of cold water for each guest, and snorkels to borrow.
+Some of the things to do in Aruba on a Cruise Port Day includes excursions.
+Excursions includes roundtrip transportation from the cruise terminal (no taxi required), two bottles of cold water for each guest, and snorkels to borrow.
 No cash is necessary, but you may want to bring along a few dollars for snacks, bathrooms, beach chair rental, and a tip for your guide.
 The website says the tour is four and a half hours, but it was closer to six for us, after picking up guests from their hotels.
 Bring snacks, or plan to buy them along the way.
 If you would prefer to skip the snorkeling, you can take the same Highlights of Aruba tour for $10 less and it will be an hour shorter.

 LIKE THIS POST?
 PIN IT FOR LATER